 - Collaborate with team members on projects

 On top of all of this, using the cloud is safe and secure.
 Service providers encrypt your data so that hackers can’t swoop in and steal it.
 This way, you can enjoy all the benefits of keeping your head in the clouds without tripping along the way.

-To meet the needs of the flexible workplace of students, faculty, and staff, Pitt IT provides two options for collaboration on the cloud: Box and Microsoft OneDrive.
-Both are available at no cost, and they both allow you to upload files up to 15GB in size.
-You can use one or both, but there are a few differences that can help you decide which to use and when.
+To meet the needs of the flexible workplace of students, faculty, and staff, Pitt IT provides Microsoft OneDrive.
+It provides up to 5 TB of storage at no additional cost, in files up to 15GB in size.

 Sync Up with OneDrive